What we do

-At Recovery College Greenwich, we like to think we are in the business hope.
+At Recovery College Greenwich, we like to think we are in the business of hope.
 Hope…believing that things can get better.
 We see recovery as a journey, and we are but a staging post on people’s journeys.
-Hope is the starting point of recovery.
+Hope is the starting point.

 - Educational approach – building self-efficacy by challenging and changing student’s belief in themselves.

 - Hope-inspiring relationships – relationships are central to hope.
 If you find it hard to believe in yourself, you need others to believe in you.

 - Co-production – lived experience leading the way in the design and delivery of activities.

 - Peer Support – knowing other people who have been through similar difficulties with their mental health and have gone on to live satisfying and fulfilling lives often provides hope for those who are starting out on their recovery journey.